Buluggin ibn Ziri: Biography

 The Fatimids transferred their court from Mahdia to Cairo.
 Buluggin was then appointed viceroy of Ifriqiya with Kairouan as its capital.
 The Fatimids had taken the treasury and fleet with them to Egypt, so the first priority of the Zirid government was to consolidate its rule.
 However, the loss of the fleet meant loss of control over the Kalbids in Sicily.
 Buluggin took Fez, Sijilmasa and most of Morocco to the Atlantic coast.
 During a campaign in Morocco, he fought against the Bargawata.
 The Caliphate of Córdoba was, however, able to retain the fortresses of Ceuta and Tangiers.
 Nevertheless, Buluggin remained a vassal of the Fatimids, to whom he had to pay tribute, and he remained surrounded by advisors who were there to support him as much as to watch over him.
 The Fatimids took with them wealth and military equipment.
 The absolute priority of the Zirids was therefore to strengthen their power, but the displacement of the Fatimid fleet towards Egypt made the conservation of the Kalbide territories in Sicily impossible.

 Bologhine Ziri received from the Caliph the titles of Abu al-Futuh, "Father of Victories" and Sayf ad-Dawla "Sword of Empire".
 In 977, Abu Mansur Nizar al-Aziz Billah, the successor of Al-Muizz li-Dîn Allah, attributed to Bologhine the cities of Tripoli, Ajdabiya and Sirte in addition to his previous attributions.
 He conquers Fez, Sijilmassa and but stopped before Ceuta.
 When he saw the square, which he considered impregnable, and the reinforcements of the Zenatas coming from Andalusia by sea, he turned back.
 He punished the sovereign of the Barghawata, who was declared prophet, in an expedition in 979 in which he brought back a large number of Moroccan slaves; while his lieutenant paraded them in the streets the people of Ifriqiya were shocked as they had never seen such a large number of slaves before.

-Little is known about the personal life of Buluggin however chroniclers state that he had many women around him and that prior to his rule of the Maghreb he had 400 concubines and one day he received the good tidings of the birth of seventeen children.
+Little is known about the personal life of Buluggin.
+However, chroniclers state that prior to his rule of the Maghreb he had 400 concubines and seventeen children.

-In May 984, Bologhine died, and his son Al-Mansur succeeded him in all his attributions.
+On Sunday 25 May 984 (21 Dhu al Hijjah 373 AH), Bologhine died and his son Al-Mansur succeeded him.